gripped/Logitech-wheel-ebuilds/README.md

 The original hid-logitech.ko is blacklisted in /etc/modprobe.d/new-lg4ff.conf but it should still be possible to switch between the two with rmmod and modprobe.

 Only tested on the gentoo sources 5.6.* kernels.
-I don't know if it work on the stable gentoo sources kernel or other kernels
+I don't know if it will work on the stable gentoo sources kernel or other kernels.

 ## oversteer
-https://github.com/berarma/oversteer
+An application to configure Logitech Wheels. https://github.com/berarma/oversteer

 ## pyLinuxWheel
-https://gitlab.com/OdinTdh/pyLinuxWheel
+A simple utility to configure logitech steering wheels for Linux. https://gitlab.com/OdinTdh/pyLinuxWheel

 If you are running stable then you will need to to unmask dev-python/python-evdev as there is no stable ebuild.
 This is required for both GUI's